-The kinesiology department’s program enables students to earn a major in physical education for teacher certification, a coaching endorsement, a coaching authorization, and a teacher health certification endorsement.
-Students may also pursue a track that focuses on health and human performance.
+The kinesiology department’s program enables students to earn a major in Kinesiology with a concentration in physical education for teacher certification, fitness development-strength & conditioning, fitness development-health & wellness, or Pre-Athletic Training.
+In Addition, students may complete coursework to fulfill the state of Iowa Board of Educational Examiners requirements for a coaching endorsement, coaching authorization, and a teacher health certification endorsement.